The question of how much you need to retire is dependent on a number of factors, including:

-Private sector employees get the State Pension, based on their PRSI record, with the current contributory payment amounting to €14,500 PA in 2024, in addition to any occupational and or private pension plan benefits.
+Private sector employees get the State Pension, based on their PRSI record, with the current contributory pension payment amounting to circa €15,000.00 PA in 2025.

 To help you calculate the after-tax annual income you may need in retirement, we have included this handy link, which assumes no mortgage or other debts.

-So, to give some worked examples, let’s assume retirement before and at the State Pension retirement age, in this case, I have chosen age 60 and then age 66:
+You will most likely be taking 25% of your retirement pot, as a tax-free lump sum, after which you will use the balance to provide your retirement income.
+So, to give some worked examples, let’s assume retirement, both before and at the State Pension age, so in this case, I have chosen age 60 and then age 66:

 How much do I need to retire?

-Retiring at age 60, if you have built up a retirement pot of 1m, your residual fund would amount to €750,000 which based on current joint-life annuity rates, would provide a pesnion of circa €36,000 PA.
-If you instead went the ARF route, the minimum annual withdrawal is 4% from age 61.
-(The state pension adding to this from age 66).
+Retiring at age 60, if you have built up a retirement pot of 1m, your residual fund (post tax-free lump sum) would amount to €750,000,which based on current single-life annuity rates (assuming 2% annual indexation) would provide a single life retirement pension, called an Annuity, of circa €36,000 PA gross (problem being this does not provide for your spouse on death in retirement)

-Of course, if you retire before age 66, you could use your cash lump sum (the first 200K of which is tax-free and the balance taxed at 20%) to bridge the gap, before receiving your State Pension benefit.
+However, if you instead re-invested your residual retirement pot (750k) in an Approved Retirement Fund or ARF for short, the minimum annual withdrawal is 4% from age 61, meaning that you could take €30,000 PA, look to preserve the capital with investment return, and on death, it can be taken over by your spouse.
+Of course, if you retire before age 66, you could use your cash lump sum (the first 200K of which is tax-free and the balance taxed at 20%) to bridge the gap (providing in this example 240k cash), before receiving your State Pension benefit.

-Retiring at age 66, if you have built up a retirement pot of 600,000, your residual fund would amount to €450,000 which based on current joint-life annuity rates, would provide a pension of circa €21,600 PA + State Pension of €14,500 = 36,100 PA.
+Retiring at age 66, if you have built up a total retirement pot of €750,000, your residual fund would amount to €562,500, which under an ARF would provide a minimum gross income of €22,500 PA, with when added to the State Pension would bring to €37,500 Gross PA in today’s terms.

 Company Employees & Self-employed

-Of course, not everyone will reach these levels of pension funding, although some may well exceed them.
-If you’re self-employed or you have the option of joining an employer-sponsored pension scheme, then start saving as much as you can as soon as you can, noting these age-related contribution limits, which relate to a percentage of your gross annual salary.
+Of course, not everyone will reach these levels of pension funding, although some will well exceed them.
+If you’re self-employed, or you have the option of joining an employer-sponsored pension scheme, then start saving as much as you can as soon as you can, noting these age-related contribution limits, which relate to a percentage of your gross annual salary.
 There is no better way of saving for your future with contribution tax relief of up to 40% and tax-free investment growth.

-Owner Directors
+Owner Directors & Umbrella Companies

 Speak with a Retirement Planning Advisor